 - Go Through Processing and Underwriting

-This is an important step because it will allow you to save significant time and effort by narrowing down the homes you will be able to afford.
-During this process, you should be prepared to answer questions such as how much you wish to borrow, your gross income, what assets you have, and your debt.
-Finally, the lender will ask your permission to do a hard credit check.
+This is an important step because it will allow you to save significant time and effort by narrowing down the homes within your budget as well as eligible areas.
+During this process, you should be prepared to answer qualifying which are designed to help keep you within your desired budget.

-Now that you are preapproved you should find a knowledgeable real estate agent to help you search for a home.
-Since location is the primary factor in USDA home eligibility, finding a real estate agent with USDA loan experience will make finding qualifying houses much simpler.
-Before you know it, you will find your future home.
+Now that you have bene qualified, you may either find a home on your own or elect to work with a knowledgeable real estate agent to help you search for a home.
+Since location is the primary factor in USDA home eligibility, finding a real estate agent with USDA loan experience can help with your home search.

 Processing and Underwriting